Catalan literature

-Catalan literature (or Valencian literature) is the name conventionally used to refer to literature written in the Catalan language.
+Catalan literature is the name conventionally used to refer to literature written in the Catalan language.
 The focus of this article is not just the literature of Catalonia, but literature written in Catalan from anywhere, so that it includes writers from Andorra, the Valencian Community, Balearic Islands and other territories where any Catalan variant is spoken.

 The Catalan literary tradition is extensive, starting in the early Middle Ages.
 A Romantic revivalist movement of the 19th century, Renaixença, classified Catalan literature in periods.
-The centuries long chapter known as Decadència that followed the golden age of Valencian literature, was perceived as extremely poor and lacking literary works of quality.
+The centuries-long chapter known as Decadència that followed the golden age of Valencian literature, was perceived as extremely poor and lacking literary works of quality.
 Further attempts to explain why this happened (see History of Catalonia) have motivated new critical studies of the period, and nowadays a revalorisation of this early modern age is taking place.
 Catalan literature reemerged in the 19th and early 20th centuries, to experience troubled times from the start of the Spanish Civil War on.
 Many intellectuals were forced into exile and Catalan culture was repressed.
 However, this repression began to temper after the end of World War II.
 Catalan was repressed until Francisco Franco's death and the end of his dictatorship in 1975.
 Then, a development towards officiality and presence in schools and media started to this day.

 Middle Ages

 Origins

 Catalan, a Romance language, evolved from Vulgar Latin in the Middle Ages, when it became a separate language from Latin.
 Literary use of the Catalan language is generally said to have started with the religious text known as Homilies d'Organyà, written either in late 11th or early 12th century, though the earlier Cançó de Santa Fe, from 1054-76, may be Catalan or Occitan.
 Another early Catalan poem is the mid-13th century Augats, seyós qui credets Déu lo Payre, a planctus Mariae (lament of Mary).

-Ramon Llull (13th century), one of the major medieval Majorcan writers in the Catalan language is not only saluted for starting a Catalan literary tradition clearly separated from the Occitan-speaking world of the time, but also credited with enriching the language with his coining of a large number of words, and his philosophy.
+Ramon Llull (13th century), one of the major medieval Mallorcan writers in the Catalan language, is not only saluted for starting a Catalan literary tradition clearly separated from the Occitan-speaking world of the time, but also credited with enriching the language with his coining of a large number of words, and his philosophy.
 See Llibre de Meravelles (including the famed Llibre de les bèsties) and Blanquerna (including Llibre d'Amic e Amat) for more details on his works.